 \section{Methods}

-This section presents MetaCluster, a three‑stage framework that makes per‑edge KAN activation coefficients amenable to clustering and compression.
-First, we train a single meta-learner that turns compact embeddings into full activation‐coefficient vectors, forcing them onto a task-aligned low-dimensional manifold.
-Next, we run K-means on those vectors and record, for each edge, which centroid it belongs to in that layer.
+This section presents MetaCluster, a three-stage framework that makes per-edge KAN activation coefficients amenable to clustering and compression.
+First, we train a single meta-learner that maps compact embeddings to full activation-coefficient vectors, thereby forcing them onto a task-aligned low-dimensional manifold.
+Next, we apply K-means to those vectors and record, for each edge, the centroid to which it belongs in that layer.
 Finally, we discard the meta-learner and embeddings, replace per-edge weights with their assigned centroids via a lookup table, and briefly fine-tune the network to recover any lost accuracy.